-My two Tesla Powerwall 2‘s were installed last week and now I’m running on my solar power after dark!
+My two Tesla Powerwall 2‘s were installed last week and now I’m running on my own solar-generated power after dark!

 Avoiding Peak Demand Usage

 It used to be that daily peak energy demand occurred through the mid to late afternoons but with the widespread adoption and installation of solar photovoltaic panels, that afternoon demand has evaporated and the peak demand now comes in the evenings.
 As a result, power companies have been adjusting their rate schedules to reflect that, with the highest cost of energy running well after dark to 8 and 9 pm.